genevate/style_guides/personal/behavior.md

 # Personal Behavior Styles

-These best practices are based off of [Drive: The Surprising Truth About What Motivates Us](http://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/ref=sr_1_1?ie=UTF8&qid=1375569191&sr=8-1&keywords=Drive) by Daniel H. Pink.

 ## The Three Tenants of Motivation

 These are the guiding principles of what motivates people to accomplish great things:

-1. Autonomy - The freedom and ability to get things done.
+0. Autonomy - The freedom and ability to get things done.
 Requires control over Task, Team, Time, and Technique.
-2. Mastery - To gain thorough knowledge and experience of a subject.
+0. Mastery - To gain thorough knowledge and experience of a subject.
-3. Purpose - The passion and drive to focus on the things that matter most.
+0. Purpose - The passion and drive to focus on the things that matter most.

+## Maintaining Happiness

+0. Have a sense of meaning (i.e. drive -- see above).
+0. Smile often.
+It releases chemicals within the brain and body.
+It also is contagious amongst others.
+0. Leave personal issues at home.
+Avoid carrying over any of these issues into the workspace.
+0. Be future focued.
+Keeping an eye on goals and meeting those goals.
+0. Be thankful.
+It helps improves others sense of self-worth.
+0. Be relaxed.
+It's easy to get wrapped up in the heat of the moment.
+Taking the time to step away from the issue and compose yourself can have a huge effect on you and the people around you.
+0. Be healthy.
+Goes without saying that excercising and eat healthy food regularly is good for you.
+0. Be organized.
+Use sticky notes, software, etc. to stay on top of tasks and larger goals.
+0. Avoid multitasking.
+Despite the sense of feeling productive, it is not.
+More time is wasted than actually getting things done.
+Plus, it decreases concentration and creativity.
+0. Be accepting.
+You can't change who people are but you can find other ways to help or workaround them.
+Be patience and take the time to do this.
+0. Be moving.
+Take intermittent breaks and change positions in order keep the blood flowing and give your body time to adjust.
+0. Be sure to reward yourself of goals accomplished.
+0. Be reflective.
+Keep a journal and record the various events of the day.
+At the end of each day, reflect on these events.
+Think about what didn't work, what did work, and what can be improved.

 ## Behavior Improvement Steps